jingboUnicom/test/content/collections/pages/types-of-work.md

   Work Types
   We Offer
 content_a1: 'Regeine Career helps job seekers find roles across a range of work types, these include:'
-content_a2: 'Permanent, Temporary, Contracting and Internships.'
+content_a2: 'Permanent, Temporary and Contracting.'
 products_b:
   -
     type: new_set